 Innovation in Cell Site Aesthetics: Designing the Invisible Network

-This event will address how we deploy next generation cell sites without compromising the visual and environmental integrity of the communities we serve.
+This event will explore how we can create next-generation cell sites using reimagined infrastructure approaches, without compromising the visual and environmental integrity of the communities they serve.

 As the demand for faster, denser and more reliable connectivity accelerates, the need for additional smarter cell sites increases.
 Operators are often challenged by local communities rejecting new site plans, causing lengthy delays in cell sites becoming operational.
 As network technologies require increased site density, traditional infrastructure approaches are being reimagined.